mike-matera/intro-to-rdbms/projects/cis_classes_schema.md

-# Project: CIS Course Schema
+# CIS Course Schema, Part 1: Gather Data

 This project will help you become familiar with structuring data into tables and lists.
 The goal of the project is to get you thinking about the data and metadata that's necessary to organize information.